Himu25/TERMINUS/prompt.md

 Fix the tmux/asciinema installation in your Dockerfile so GPT-5.2 runs don't crash on infrastructure, and the solvability check should pass on resubmission.

 ---
+@writing_tests.mdc @reviewer_checklist.mdc @instructions_prompt.mdc @ci_checks.mdc   Review this task according to these files, and whatever issues comes, fix them.

+---
+Remove canary string if any and also please use approved canonical images then generate the zip file for submission

+---
+Generate copy paste UI submission rubrics for this task here in chat only(codebox) Following @TASK_PROPOSAL_RUBRIC.md

+---
+Kindly consider that you don't expose any hint or implementation plan for The agent